Come and meet us

 What are the admission requirements?

-To be admitted to this degree programme, you need a havo or vwo diploma with an appropriate profile or an equivalent of these Dutch diplomas.
+To be admitted to this degree programme, you need a havo or vwo diploma or an equivalent of these Dutch diplomas.
 You can also be admitted with an equivalent of level-4 mbo diploma.

 - Check out the complete admission requirements and the possibilities if you do not meet the requirements